NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 ##  Licensing

 Translator is intended to evolve into a global public good through open source and access licensing.

-In this spirit, this document repository is  published under the [CC0 1.0 Universal License](license.md)
+In this spirit, **_this_** document repository is  published under the [Creative Commons CC0 1.0 Universal License](license.md)

+Note, however, that the system components developed by different Translator teams may have other distinct specific licensing.

 ## References